v1k0d3n/forward/README.md

 *forward* facilitates proxying DNS messages to upstream resolvers.

-The *forward* plugin is generally faster (~30%) than *proxy* as it re-uses already openened sockets to the upstreams.
+The *forward* plugin is similar to the *proxy* plugin, but simpler in setup.
 It supports UDP, TCP and DNS-over-TLS and uses inband healthchecking that is enabled by default.

 ## Syntax